haikbvn/with-tauri/README.md

-# NextJS with Tauri example
+# Next.js with Tauri example

 This example shows how you can use Next.js inside an Tauri application to avoid a lot of configuration.